ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 ### Motivation "Zone-less Angular"

 You want to get rid of Zone.js and improve performance by only rerendering the current component and its children.
 A good use case would be Angular Elements.
 It would simplify the usage of Angular Elements and reduce the bundle size.
-Ngrx/component is the easiest way to go Zone-less by only replacing the async pipe with the new PushPipe.
+Ngrx/component is the easiest way to go Zone-less.
+Only replace the async pipe with the new PushPipe.

 🧨 If you turn off Zone.js, some 3rd party libraries might not work anymore.
 For example, Angular Material select doesn't work out of the box without Zone.js.
 Try it out and disable Zone.js [here](https://stackblitz.com/angular/lymrvyjbndk?file=src%2Fmain.ts).